 2.1 Wholesale Directories

-To get a constantly-updating list of the top-notch wholesale suppliers, it’s best to pay attention to the directories which invest serious efforts in developing their wholesalers, like National Association of Wholesaler-Distributors.
+To get a constantly-updating list of the top-notch wholesale suppliers, it’s best to pay attention to the directories which invest serious efforts in developing their suppliers, like National Association of Wholesaler-Distributors.

 National Association of Wholesaler-Distributors educational program: